jmcook1186/if-scenarios/if-training-course/exercise-1/step3.md

-Now you know how the manifest is structured, you can run the manifest.
+Now you know how the IMP is structured, you can run the IMP.

-To do this, use the `if-run` command, passing the path to the manifest file, as follows:
+To do this, use the `if-run` command, passing the path to the IMP file, as follows:

-`if-run -m manifest-1.yaml`
+`if-run -m imp-1.yaml`

 You will see new yaml data displayed in your terminal.

-Impact framework has taken your manifest file, executed each plugin in each pipeline, and added the output data to your file in a new block of yaml named `outputs`.
+Impact framework has taken your IMP file, executed each plugin in each pipeline, and added the output data to your file in a new block of yaml named `outputs`.

 Every component has its own `outputs` section.
 Inside is the `input` data plus any new fields created during the execution of the plugins.